 Great trial skills are not the same as good legal skills.
 The best Colorado trial attorneys have specific qualities that suit them to their jobs.

-- A great communicator.
-A successful trial attorney can articulate complex concepts using simple language, and impart emotions through words.
-A truly skilled attorney connects with the jury, pulling them into the story he tells.
-This counts double for interaction with his client—your attorney should be able to translate legal language into something understandable for the people he works for, so you’ll always be on the same page.
+- Great communicator.
+A successful trial attorney can articulate complex concepts using simple language and impart emotions through words.
+A truly skilled attorney connects with the jury and pulls them into the story.
+Also, your attorney should be able to translate legal language into something understandable for you so that you’re always on the same page.

 - Effective negotiator.
 Cases that go to trial may still end up in a settlement.
-Monetary awards, plea bargains, and other situations might still occur.
-Thus, a great negotiator could be exactly what’s needed when the time comes—and might make you a lot of money!
+Monetary awards, plea bargains, and other situations can still occur.
+Thus, a great negotiator will be exactly what’s needed if the time comes.

 - Shrewd analyst.
-A great lawyer reads deeply into the facts of her case, and be able to draw legal conclusions that may not have been obvious.
-Analytical skills allow her to decode the law in her and her clients’ favor.
+A great lawyer reads deeply into the facts of the case and is able to draw legal conclusions that may not be obvious.
+Analytical skills allow your attorney to decode the law in your favor.

-- Great lawyers know that as part of a team, they have more resources available to them, including the support they need to do their job most effectively.
-This is the advantage of working with an attorney who is part of a larger office; they have staff who can help with research, administration, and filing tasks.
-This allows the attorney to focus their expertise and talents on your case, rather than being distracted and bogged down with administrative or other non-legal work.
+- Part of a Team.
+Great lawyers know that as part of a team they have more resources available to them, including the support they need to do their job most effectively.
+An attorney who is part of a larger office has the luxury of focusing solely on legal work because his or her staff helps with research, administration, and filing tasks.

-- Since law covers so many subjects, no one lawyer knows everything.
-Attorneys have their own areas of expertise, like doctors, and the best attorney for your case will be one who is experienced in that area of law.
+- Experience handling your issue.
+Since law covers so many subjects, no one lawyer knows everything.
+Attorneys have their own areas of expertise, and the best attorney for your case will be one who is experienced in that area of law.

 - Adept legal writer.
 A surprising amount of a trial lawyer’s job centers around documentation for the court.
-This is mostly for the judge, who, if the case is a bench trial, may be the one deciding the outcome.
-Any attorney who can write legal prose with accuracy and clarity will have a big advantage in any case, in or out of the courtroom.
+This is mostly for the judge, who, if the case is a bench trial, maybe the one deciding the outcome.
+Any attorney who can write legal prose with accuracy and clarity will have a big advantage in and out of the courtroom.

 - Socially keen.
 Having interpersonal skills and the ability to “read the room” can make a huge difference in the courtroom.
-Since there are two sides to every case, and the jury and judge are hearing both, an attorney needs to be able to think quickly and respond appropriately to the social and emotional atmosphere.
+Since there are two sides to every case, and the jury and judge hear both, an attorney must think quickly and respond appropriately to the social and emotional atmosphere.

-- The more enthusiastic someone is, the more convincing they are.
-Great trial lawyers don’t just pretend to care what they’re talking about; they invest in and care about their clients.
-This gives them the energy to be genuinely interested and excited about the case.
+- Passion for your case.
+The more enthusiastic someone is, the more convincing they are.
+Great trial lawyers don’t just pretend to care what they’re talking about, they invest in and care about their clients.
 Passionate attorneys work harder, get better results, and ultimately, win others over to their cause.